PaperclipBadger/keep-it-alive/plan.rst

  - What we really want is the ability to purge dead weight.
 Maybe people wander away of their own accord?

+ - Reverse policemen!
+Crows!
+Eating one crow spooks all the others, and they leave.

+ - Policemen!
+Suppose eating one policeman eats all of them at once, but each individual policeman is very scrawny.
+Then the player wants to let the policemen pile up, but letting the policement pile up reduces your other options?